top of page

 The story goes that the inscription is a replica made in the year 1533 of an older stone, which could mean the original text, if such existed, differed.
 To our knowledge, there is no contemporary report or drawing available.

 Considering the medieval privileges of mercatores 'merchants of the town of Tiel and notably of the respectable and prestigious town of Stavoren, the merchants of Nijmegen might have been granted similar rights.
 Just as Stavoren, merchants also settled in the town of Nijmegen during the ninth century.
 Moreover, at Nijmegen was a Kaiserpfalz 'imperial palace' of the Frankish king, which required a lot of supplies.
-The Kaiserpfalz of the king certainly required its own hommes de l'empereur as well.
+A Kaiserpfalz of the king certainly required its own hommes de l'empereur as well.
 The inscription marked the extent to which the merchant's rights applied, namely within the city walls, and from where the regional landrecht applied, namely outside the gate (Gorissen 1955).

 The part still readable on the stone seem to confirm the text huc usque ius Stauriae.
 The first six letters HVCVSQ are visible in the picture above.
-All things taken together, the remaining stone and the historic context that the the right of Stavoren was a synonym for merchant privileges, we assume this is indeed the original text.
+All things taken together, the remaining stone and the historic context that the right of Stavoren was a synonym for merchant privileges, we assume this is indeed the original text.

 Hezelpoort Nijmegen in seventeenth century, demolished in 1876